5 Key Big Data Trends (2024 & 2025)

 4. Data Lakes and Lakehouses Provide Optimized Storage

-Businesses that want to run deeper analysis on their big data are investing in data lakes or data lakehouses.
+Businesses that want to run deeper analyses on their big data are investing in data lakes or data lakehouses.

 Data lakes allow organizations to store raw, semistructured, or structured data with a “store now, analyze later” premise.
 There are no size limits and the platform can take on data from any system at any speed.